acentswap/docs2-wiki/get-started/bep20-guide.md

 ****[**AcentSwap Bridge**](http://bridge.pancakeswap.finance) — a native asset cross-chain bridge, powered by Stargate.

-This bridge allows you to seamlessly move your stablecoins over to BNB Chain, and participate in the lively AcentSwap Community and wider BNB Ecosystem!
+This bridge allows you to seamlessly move your stablecoins over to Acent Mainnet, and participate in the lively AcentSwap Community and wider ACE Ecosystem!

 📖 [Learn how to use](https://medium.com/pancakeswap/launching-pancakeswap-bridge-a-partnership-with-stargate-21c1c9f491a8)
 {% endtab %}